mattermost/notices/README.md

 ## Branches

 ### `release`
 This branch is for notices live in production.
 Any notices or changes merged to `notices.json` on the `release` branch are mirrored to https://notices.mattermost.com/.
-Servers with notices enabled will check this URL daily for new notices or changes that are then propogated to users when they meet the notice conditions.
+Servers with notices enabled will check this URL once per hour for new notices or changes that are then propogated to users when they meet the notice conditions.

 Branch protection:
 - Only PM's can merge to the release branch